rumlerjo/mallard/README.md

-# KonekoV3
+# mallard

-A discord bot im going to change the name of.
+A discord bot for a friend's server